wbazant/markerAlignmentsPaper/paper.md

 Our calculations of precision and recall are in line with definitions in the OPAL framework [@meyer2019assessing], as proportion of correctly mapping reads among reads that map to any reference (for precision) and proportion of sampled reads that correctly map (for recall).

 ### Different reference versions
+*EukDetect's reference*: we use the 1/23/2021 version of the reference provided by EukDetect, latest at time of writing.

-We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
+*Hold-out and remaning set*: we approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
 We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build a `bowtie2` index with the remaining nine-tenth of the species for searching the remaining set.
-Skipping any inputs where `wgsim` considers too fragmented yields 338 species to be sampled from.

-First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
-We run EukDetect to establish how well the tool currently works when given unknown species.
-Then we run `bowtie2` and apply the MAPQ >= 30 filter, as well as the "four reads in two markers" filter.
-We also try a modification to EukDetect to instead filter on MAPQ >= 5 used by default in MetaPhlAn.

-We follow with an analysis of simulated reads.
-We simulate a large number of reads and align them.
-For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
-Then lets us infer trends between reported properties of alignments and two measures of their correctness.

-We do this in three contexts: reads sampled from the whole reference and then mapped back to it (an optimal case we might expect in real data), equivalently sampled reads which are then modified ( a more realistic case where a sampled organism is of a different strain to the reference), and reads from a hold-out set mapped to the remaining set (a case of unknown species).
-In the first two cases, we consider the read to map correctly if it maps to the same taxon, and in the case of mapping species from a hold-out set, if it maps to another taxon of the same genus.

-Similarity of reference sequences makes mapping reads more difficult, and the need for strain-level differentiation in fields like genomic epidemiology has inspired the creation of specialized aligners like KMA [@clausen2018rapid].
+*Duplicated reference*: Similarity of reference sequences makes mapping reads more difficult, and the need for strain-level differentiation in fields like genomic epidemiology has inspired the creation of specialized aligners like KMA [@clausen2018rapid].
 To understand how `bowtie2` is affected by duplication of sequences, we prepare an index of 371 species from the reference where each sequence is included once as originally, and once after extending it by a single "A" base.

-To summarize, here is a list of different experiments:
-1. Simulate samples from a hold-out set with an unknown taxon at 0.1 coverage, run EukDetect
-2. Use same samples, run `bowtie2`, and only use EukDetect's two filters (MAPQ >= 30, and "four reads in four markers")
-3. Use same samples, run EukDetect modified to use MAPQ >= 5 instead of MAPQ >=30
+### Simulated whole samples
+To simulate whole samples, we skip 33 inputs where `wgsim` considers too fragmented to source reads from at a set coverage, yielding 338 samples.
+We select the number of reads to source per marker so as to achieve uniform 0.1 coverage, as calculated in [@sims2014sequencing].

+To run EukDetect, we edit the default config file such that it lists the simulated samples.
+For the MAPQ >= 5 modification, we additionally modify source code of our local installation.

+To obtain equivalent results with no or some filters applied, we run `bowtie2` in end to end mode, and apply combinations of filters with our `marker_alignments` package.

+### Simulated reads
+Here is a list of different experiments where we simulate and track alignments of individual reads in the order of mention in the results section:
-4. Simulate a read from reference, align back to the reference
+1. Simulate a read from reference, align back to the reference
-5. Simulate a read from hold-out set, align to the remaining reference
+2. Simulate a read from reference, align back to duplicated reference
-6. Simulate a mutated read from reference, align back to the reference
+3. Simulate a mutated read from reference (for various mutation rate parameters), align back to the reference
-7. Simulate a read from reference, align back to duplicated reference
+4. Simulate a read from hold-out set, align to the remaining set

-For 1. - 3., we simulate presence and count detection of species in samples.
-For 4. - 7. we simulate reads and check for agreement between source species and species of matched marker for each read, as well as MAPQ of alignments.
+We perform each of the experiments approximately one million times and aggregate summary statistics.
+Full results are available in the supplemental material.

 ## Data availability